 Our analysis found the best fit to be not one metric, but instead an ensemble of metrics that apply different conceptions of distance and likeness for a balanced result.

-To answer for the question of context and therefore to make that metric meaningful to a user, we compiled training data that was function-specific.
-The function-specific training data was then used to weight, or tune, the measures of distance to be specific to how that function views similarity.
+To answer for the question of context and therefore make that metric meaningful to a user, we compiled training data that was function-specific.
+The function-specific training data – from safety testing, regulatory, product performance, etc. – was then used to weight, or tune, the measures of distance to be specific to how that function views similarity.

 In the end, rather than providing an abstract measure of distance, we provided a direct answer to the question of similarity,